 If you’ve travelled in a tropical country, there’s a good chance that you’ve experienced the allure of an outdoor bath.
 Accommodations in warm-weather destinations often include an oversized tub nestled among lush greenery, a shower flanked by a rustic stone wall, and an open-air sink.
 Birds drop by and butterflies wander through, and you resolve to never leave.

-From a repurposed old clawfoot bathtub or a wooden tub like the ofuro, outdoor tubs wind up being the centre of attention in any space.
+From a repurposed old clawfoot tub to a luxurious soaking tub, outdoor baths wind up being the centre of attention in any space.
 It might have incredible views from a secluded vantage point, or it might be tucked up along the forest’s edge.
 That’s the beauty of incorporating an outdoor tub in design—there are virtually no constraints as to its placement, especially when not dependent on plumbing.

 To get inspired for your next soak, here are seven of our favourite styles of outdoor baths: